Sohone-Guo/papers/资料库/01_natural_language_processing/(2018) ⭐Theory and Experiments on Vector Quantized Antoencoders.md

 # Reference
 ---
-VQ-VAE: The method uses a learned code-book combined with nearest neighbor search to train the discrete latent variable model.[[(2018) Nerual Discrete Representation Learning]]
+VQ-VAE: The method uses a learned code-book combined with nearest neighbor search to train the discrete latent variable model.[[(2018) ⭐Nerual Discrete Representation Learning]]

 # Attachment
 ---